logicly-au/docs.iar-dst.online/docs/child/domains/child-domain-4.rst

    b.
 Cognitive impairment, intellectual disability, developmental delay, neurological condition, or learning and communication disorder present but has no or minimal impact on the child’s mental health.

    c.
-Past experimentation or experience with substances, but no recent episodes and no impact on the child's mental health.
+Past experimentation or experience with substance use, but no recent episodes and no impact on the child's mental health.